The Value of Peer to Peer Recognition

-Employee Recognition is a huge, multi-billion dollar industry.
+Employee recognition is a huge, multi-billion dollar industry.
 More and more companies are beginning to see the positive results that come with rewarding employees with something other than a paycheck, whether it’s recognition from a manager, or from a peer.
-But even though companies are implementing more programs designed to keep employees engaged and happy, employee satisfaction and engagement remain painfully low year after year.
+Even though companies are implementing more programs designed to keep employees engaged and happy, employee satisfaction and engagement remain painfully low year after year.

 Two factors to those dismal stats are:

 - 87% of employee recognition programs reward only tenure.